4ms/stm32mp1-baremetal/examples/shared/fsbl/README.md

 Disabling the UART saves about 2ms.
 RAM Tests will likely change before I'm done with this project.
 For now it just writes one word and verifies it.

-The majority of boot time is spent reading the app image from the boot media (SD card, flash chip, etc).
+After the initial 30ms, the remaining boot time is spent reading the app image from the boot media (SD card, flash chip, etc).
 The duration of that of course depends on the size of the image and the speed of the transfer.